 Learn how to treat dog diarrhea using home remedies.

-Comet enjoyed his last hikes despite intermittent bouts of diarrhea due to cancer.
+Comet enjoyed his last hikes despite intermittent bouts of diarrhea when his health was declining.

-He was not on medication for diarrhea.
+I did not treat his dog diarrhea with medication.
 Instead, I often fed him cooked rice and broth to settle his stomach and replace the liquids lost.

-However, there are definitely times when you will want to take your dog to the vet for diarrhea problems.
+However, there are definitely times when you will want to take your dog to the vet for runny stool.

 The first thing you want to do is figure out whether the dog has eaten something he or she shouldn't have.